tgquintela/tgquintela.github.io/_pages/about.md

 # Technical skills

 This is an exercise of the always subjective task to rank and score my different skills related with my technical knowledge of my professional activities.
+Of course, this is a cumulative catalog and it would not be a surprise to find in it very old technologies that I eventually used.
-In order to help me to do it, I will put into context every skill in how I acquired the knowledge.
+In order to help me to do this catalog, I will put into context every skill in how I acquired the knowledge.
 The next table is the summary dictionary code for that experience context.

 <a name="code_experience"></a>